API Mechanics

 Processes, that can take from minutes to hours, are handled asynchronously in

 the “pipeline”.
-All APIs that work asynchronously have ../initiate
+All APIs that work asynchronously have ../initiate and

-check whether a pipeline is finished, request /check-status
+check whether a pipeline is finished, request /check-status endpoint of

 Tasking API.
 To get a finished pipeline result, request